yscialom/pinanas/docs/applications-list.md

 ----------------------

 #### AD GUARD HOME
 AdGuard Home is a network-wide software for blocking ads and tracking.
-After you set it up, it'll cover ALL your home devices, and you don't need any client-side software for that
+After you set it up, it'll cover ALL your home devices, and you don't need any client-side software for that.

 #### HEIMDALL
 Heimdall Application Dashboard is a dashboard for all your web applications.